TheFishwrapper/fishwrapper/CONTRIBUTING.md

 ## Style

 For all source code files:
-- Each line should be less than 80 characters
+- Each line should be no more than 80 characters
 - For indentation use 2 spaces (**no tabs**)
 - Try to keep code as clean as possible